drwasho/openbazaar-documentation/02 Getting Started.md

 ![Messages](https://blog.openbazaar.org/wp-content/uploads/2015/04/OBmessage.png)

-The messages tab is a place to communicate with other OpenBazaar users who are online.
+The messages tab is a place to communicate with other _OpenBazaar_ users who are online.
 You can send simple messages (text only at this point) by clicking the “Send a Message” button and selecting another user from the dropdown list.
 Messages you’ve received can be read by clicking on them, and replied to by hitting the blue “Reply” button on the right.

 #### Terminal commands

-For Linux and OSX users, you need to use the terminal to configure, start, and stop OpenBazaar.
+For Linux and OSX users, you need to use the terminal to configure, start, and stop _OpenBazaar_.
 Here are some common commands to use.

-1. `./configure.sh` This installs OpenBazaar once the code has been downloaded.
+1. `./configure.sh` This installs _OpenBazaar_ once the code has been downloaded.
 After major releases, you may need to run configure again.
 2. `./openbazaar help` This gives you a list of arguments you can use when launching OpenBazaar.
-3. `./openbazaar start` This launches OpenBazaar.
+3. `./openbazaar start` This launches _OpenBazaar_.
-4. `./openbazaar stop` This shuts down OpenBazaar.
+4. `./openbazaar stop` This shuts down _OpenBazaar_.
 5. `git pull` If git is correctly installed, this will update the software if there are new changes.

 #### Tips and Tricks

 1. Try refreshing the page occasionally if things aren’t working correctly.
 2. Wait a minute or two when first connecting to find peers.
 It shouldn’t take any longer than this.
-3. If you have connectivity problems, try using `killall python -9` in terminal, then launch OpenBazaar again.
+3. If you have connectivity problems, try using `killall python -9` in terminal, then launch _OpenBazaar_ again.
-4. If you receive a “Address already in use” error when starting OpenBazaar, this means the program was already running.
+4. If you receive a “Address already in use” error when starting _OpenBazaar_, this means the program was already running.
 Stop it first, then launch again.
 5. If your client crashes or has an obvious error, try looking for /logs/production.log and searching for ‘Traceback’ to see what the error was.
 If you don’t see anyone else posting about that error on the [Github issues](https://github.com/OpenBazaar/OpenBazaar/issues) and our [Help Desk](https://openbazaar.zendesk.com/hc/en-ushttps://openbazaar.zendesk.com/hc/en-us) then feel free to post along with the error and some context.

-### 2.2.2 Merchant's Guide to OpenBazaar
+### 2.2.2 Merchant's Guide to _OpenBazaar_

 #### Step One: Set up Store
 ![Settings Tab](http://i.imgur.com/28L8coh.gif)